 Experience the challenges faced by early explorers as you ski to the Geographic South Pole.

-Our emphasis is on unique wildlife encounters, exploring new sites and pristine landscapes, visiting sites of historical interest and the occasional visit to scientific stations.
+Our emphasis is on exploring new sites and pristine landscapes, visiting sites of historical interest, the occasional visit to scientific stations and of course unique wildlife encounters!
+If conditions permit, we will visit the emperor penguins at Snow Hill Island.

 Go on a cruise to one of the most remarkable places in the world in the sea near Antarctica.
 See beautiful animal species like emperor penguins, humpbacks, gentoo penguins and Weddell seals which will amaze you.